amaansaxena/finance-reconciliation-agent/README.md

 ## What this agent does

-It performs **3-way reconciliation** — not the more common 2-way (settlement vs. bank) — across settlements, bank statements, and internal ledgers.
+It performs **3-way reconciliation** not the more common 2-way (settlement vs. bank) across settlements, bank statements, and internal ledgers.
 For every settlement, it either:

 - **Resolves it** with a specific, documented reason (exact match, fee deduction, date lag, or partial settlement) and a confidence score, or
-- **Flags it as an exception** with a clear reason code, when it can't be safely resolved — never a forced or guessed match.
+- **Flags it as an exception** with a clear reason code, when it can't be safely resolved never a forced or guessed match.

-For the resolved-but-ambiguous cases, an LLM generates a plain-language explanation of *why* the match makes sense — but that explanation is **programmatically validated against the actual numbers** before being accepted.
-The LLM never makes or overrides a match decision; it only explains one the deterministic rule engine already made, and even then, only if the explanation checks out.
+For the resolved but unclear cases, an LLM generates a plain-language explanation of *why* the match makes sense but that explanation is **programmatically validated against the actual numbers** before being accepted.
+The LLM never makes or overrides a match decision as it only explains one the deterministic rule engine already made and even then only if the explanation checks out.

 ## Architecture